Camille Guerre

-Camille Guerre (born 27 October 1996) is a French competitor in synchronized swimming who competed in the 2014 FINA World Junior Synchronised Swimming Championships.
+Camille Guerre (born 27 October 1996) is a French synchronized swimmer who competed in the 2014 FINA World Junior Synchronised Swimming Championships.

-Personal
+Personal life

 Camille Guerre was born on 27 October 1996 in Sèvres.

 In 2014, she passed the scientific baccalauréat with summa cum laude distinction.

 She benefits from the high level athletes program sponsored by the Minister of Youth Affairs and Sports (France).